-These sections provide information about managing your symptoms, understanding your care, including understanding the terminology used and who will be looking after you, and hospice and palliative care.
+These sections provide information about managing your symptoms and understanding your care.
+This includes understanding what’s being said and who will be looking after you, as well as what to expect from hospice and palliative care.

-The following are some common symptoms that women with ovarian cancer experience.
-We have also included some strategies to help you manage these.
+These are some common symptoms that those with incurable ovarian cancer experience.

-Fatigue is not just a question of feeling quite tired but actually feeling exhausted most of the time.
-This may be due to a reversible cause such as anaemia (low levels of health red blood cells) or low magnesium, but is more often due to treatments (such as chemotherapy or radiotherapy) or most commonly the illness itself, as well as the draining emotions you are experiencing.
+Fatigue isn’t just a question of feeling quite tired but actually feeling exhausted most of the time.
+This may be because of something that can be reversed such as anaemia (low levels of health red blood cells) or low magnesium (a nutrient in the body).
+It may be due to treatments you’re having such as chemotherapy.
+It may be because of the illness itself and the emotions you’re feeling.

-Experiencing fatigue can mean you have to adjust your lifestyle or limit your activities, which can be frustrating.
+You may need to adjust your lifestyle or limit your activities.
 Be kind to yourself as you find a pace you can cope with.
-An occupational therapist can give you tips to help during this time as well as aids that will help you conserve your energy.
+An occupational therapist can give you tips to help as well as aids that will help you save your energy.

-There are also certain medications that act as stimulants and may help your energy and alertness.
-You can speak to your CNS about what might help.
+There are some medications that may help you to feel more alert and increase your energy.
+Speak to your CNS about what might help.

-Paracentesis can often be done as a day case either in hospital or some hospices.
-It involves a local anaesthetic and insertion of a very thin soft tube into the abdomen.
-This tube will be connected to a bag into which the ascites fluid will slowly drain over a few hours – the tube is then removed.
-This drainage can be repeated if the fluid collects again.
-Your doctor will discuss with you the right time for you to have this procedure.
+The fluid can usually be easily drained using a procedure called paracentesis.
+This is when a very thin soft tube is inserted into the tummy.
+The tube will be connected to a bag and the ascites fluid will slowly drain over a few hours.
+The tube is then taken out.
+This can be repeated if the fluid collects again.
+It’s done using a local anaesthetic (a medicine that numbs part of the body) and can be done in a hospital or hospice without the need to stay over.
+Your doctor will talk to you about the right time for you to have this procedure.

-If the fluid is collecting again quickly, an indwelling drain may be a suitable option for you.
-This is a clever semi-permanent tube that enables you to manage your excess ascites at home.
-This means that you can drain small amounts of fluid on a more regular basis.
+If the fluid collects again quickly after this, an indwelling drain may be a suitable option for you.
+This is called a PleurX or Rocket drain and is a semi-permanent tube that enables you to manage your excess ascites at home.

-Some women have loculated ascites.
-This is when the fluid is sectioned off into small pockets of fluid and drainage might not be possible.
-You will be given advice if this occurs by your GP and CNS and if you are finding this painful then they will be able to help with painkillers.
+Some people have loculated ascites.
+This is when the fluid is sectioned off into small pockets of fluid and it might be not able to be drained.
+If this happens you will be given advice by your GP, CNS or palliative care team.
+If you’re finding this painful they will be able to help with painkillers.

 Loss of appetite